robertomandujano/PacMen/README.md

 Liscense Information

-MIT Liscense-refer to the "LICENSE" file above.
+MIT License-refer to the "LICENSE" file above.